 Functionality

-- 'Local Sync’ is easy.
+• 'Local Sync’ is easy.
 The eFinder quickly resolves true RA & Dec of where it is pointing and sends that to the Nexus DSC as a local sync point.
-Also makes building an MPoint model very easy.

 The systems comprises,

-- Raspberry Pi 4B 4GB.
-Loaded with standard 32bit Raspian OS.
+• Raspberry Pi 4B or 5 4GB.
+Loaded with the latest Raspian OS.

-- A local build of Astrometry.net on the Raspberry Pi.
+• A local build of Astrometry.net on the Raspberry Pi.
 Well proven code and fast if set up right.
-Many features whihc made the eFinder powerful and user friendly.
+Many features which made the eFinder powerful and user friendly.

 The eFinder needs a Nexus DSC (standard or Pro) to interface into the telescope drive (either ScopeDog or ServoCat)